VishalxKumar7/Sentiment-Prediction-Model/README.md

-IMDB Sentiment Analysis using SVM & TF-IDF
+IMDB Sentiment Analysis using TF-IDF, SVM & LogisticRegression

 This project performs sentiment analysis on the IMDB Movie Reviews Dataset using NLTK-based preprocessing, TF-IDF vectorization, and a Support Vector  Machine (SVM) classifier & LogisticRegression.